khunspoonzi/pyob/README.md

 # True
 ```

-Sort object instances by one or multiple fields:
+Sort PyOb instances by one or multiple fields:

 ```python
 Country.obs.sort("name")